DiscordSRV/Documentation/docs/faq.md

 | the plugin is working      | the plugin is not working |
 +----------------------------+---------------------------+

 First thing you should do is check your *server logs*.
-If you need further help understanding the errors then join [our discord server](https://discordsrv.com/discord) and create a ticket through the #support channel.
+If you need further help understanding the errors then join [our discord server](https://discordsrv.com/discord) and create a ticket through the #create-a-ticket channel.
 Send a copy of what you find or the whole log file.

 ### Where can I find the server log? {id="find-log"}